 - spinal cord compression

 Treatments vary depending on the severity of the damage.
 In minor cases, doctors may recommend rest, pain medication, and, sometimes, acupuncture.
-If symptoms don’t improve within six weeks, your doctor may recommend physical therapy or surgery.
+If symptoms don’t improve within a few weeks, your doctor may recommend physical therapy or surgery.

 Common symptoms associated with piriformis syndrome include: